PankratzLab/Genvisis-Docs/WorkflowOutput/output-affymetrix.md

 - **[ProjectDir]/data/blast.vcf.gz**
 - **[ProjectDir]/data/blast.vcf.gz.tbi**
   - An index of blast.vcf.gz
-- See [Run Market BLAST Annotation](../#/documentation/WorkflowOutput--output-illumina) for a detailed explanation of the BLAST files.
+- See [Run Market BLAST Annotation - Illumina](../#/documentation/WorkflowOutput--output-illumina) for a detailed explanation of the BLAST files.